weynandk/info_threefold/src/docs/token/tokenomics/README.md

 ![image alt text](img/tokenomics-flow.jpg)

-# Threefold Tokenomics In 6 Easy Steps
+# Threefold Tokenomics In 4 Easy Steps

-Step 1. a farmer adds capacity to the grid. earns tokens for farming.
+Step 1a.
+Farmer adds capacity to the grid

+Step 1b.
+Grid rewards farmer with TFT

-Step 2. farmer trades his TFT for fiat or other digital currencies
+Step 2a.
+Farmer trades his TFT on an exchange

+Step 2b.
+Farmer gets other currencies in return.

-Step 3. a user buys TFT on an exchange
+Step 3a.
+User sells currencies on an exchange

+Step 3b.
+User gets TFT in return.

+Step 4a.
+Grid provides Capacity to the user

-Step 4. a user reserves capacity with the TFT > TFT’s from the transaction are distributed: farmer earns tokens for cultivation, a part goes to the foundation, a part gets burned.
+Step 4b.
+User pays the farmer for capacity with TFT.
+Part of the transaction goes to the foundation, a part gets burned.

 # Earning Tokens